Enabling Stroke-Level Structural Analysis of Hieroglyphic Scripts without Language-Specific Priors: Experiments

 \subsection{Implementations}

 The training data is curated from two sources: bitmap images generated from SVG glyphs in font files, and publicly available datasets of hieroglyphic character images, without requiring any additional annotations.
-Our training dataset covers three writing systems: contemporary Chinese characters (hereafter referred to as Chinese), Japanese Kanji, and Oracle Bone Scripts~(OBS), an ancient Chinese hieroglyphic writing system.
+Our training dataset covers three writing systems: contemporary Chinese characters~(Chinese; CH), Japanese Kanji~(Japanese; JA), and Oracle Bone Scripts~(OBS), an ancient Chinese hieroglyphic writing system with distinctive pictographic forms.

-We adopt Qwen3-VL-4B-Instruct~\citep{bai2025qwen3vl} as the base model and train a separate model for each script for two epochs.
+We adopt Qwen3-VL-4B-Instruct~\cite{bai2025qwen3vl} as the base model and train a separate model for each script for two epochs.
 During training, each image is augmented with an overlaid coordinate system to enhance coordinate prediction accuracy and spatial localization capability.
 Details of data curation are provided in Appendix~\ref{app:training_set_curation}, with training configurations described in Appendix~\ref{app:training_details}.
 Effectiveness of the coordinate system is further validated through ablation studies in Appendix~\ref{app:ablation_coordinate}.